Stateside/JurisdictionPOC/jsc/README.md

 # TO DO

-- Calculate quorum from number of members in cabinet - currently hardcoded to 3
-- Add a page that shows all of my properties in all jurisdictions
 - Some buttons do not have a hover or click style
 - SpecialSelect should include the address field beside it always
   - changing alias dropdown should update the address field